JosephPBaruch/data_web_app/README.md

 - 7/7/2023: Didnt really have time to code today.
 Went on a backpacking trip.
 - 7/8/2023: On a backpacking trip.
 No coding.
 - 7/9/2023: Updated coding log and TODO.
+- 7/10/2023: Setup lock that automatically changes time.
+User imput stored in 'obj'.
+Need to understand async js to update coordinates in fetch.